DEIS-Tools/H-Uppaal/README.md

 -----

-If you are using Linux, please make sure that you have JavaFX installed:
+If you are using Linux, you may install JavaFX with the following command:
 ```
 $ sudo apt-get install openjfx
 ```

 ## Using the UPPAAL backend
-When running the program, please make sure that you have the following folder structure (relative to the ```huppaal.jar```-file).
-Feel free to only include binary-files for you operating system that you are using, e.g. ```bin-Win32```.
-These binaries are found in the UPPAAL distibution and can simply be copied over to the ```huppaal.jar``` location.
+When running the program, please make sure that you have the following folder structure (relative to the `huppaal.jar`-file).
+Feel free to only include binary-files for you operating system that you are using, e.g. `bin-Win32`.
+These binaries are found in the UPPAAL distibution and can simply be copied over to the `huppaal.jar` location.

 ```
 huppaal/